carmenbianca/report-liferay/report.md

 ### Test-driven development {#test-driven-development}

-For this component---like prescribed in the plan de campagne---I made heavy use of test-driven development: Write a test, run it, write an implementation, run the test again, and repeat.
+For this component---like prescribed in the plan de campagne---I made heavy use of test-driven development (TDD): Write a test, run it, write an implementation, run the test again, and repeat.
 My experience with this method of development was immeasurably positive.
 I want to list a few of the advantages I experienced throughout the implementation phase:

 - No time was wasted implementing unneeded features.
 Because I had a good